-I’d heard and read so much about Etxebarri from Anthony Bourdain’s No Reservations (he also said it was the best meal of his life) to Chez Pim’s journey there, it was a must on my recent eating/drinking tour of northern Spain.
-Like Pim, I was grateful to get to eat at various starry restaurants on this trip, but this place doesn’t even have 1 star – quite possibly because the folks at the Michelen guide couldn’t find it.
+I’d heard and read so much about Asador Etxebarri from Anthony Bourdain’s No Reservations (he also said it was the best meal of his life) to Chez Pim’s journey there, it was a must on my recent eating/drinking tour of northern Spain.
+Like Pim, I was grateful to get to eat at various starry restaurants on this trip, but this place didn’t even have 1 Michelin star when I went in 2011 – quite possibly because the folks at the Michelin guide couldn’t find it.

 Etxebarri is notoriously hard to find.
-The Baker and I had explicit directions in our guide book, which were as good as any, but didn’t show any distances or what the “turns” actually looked like.
+We had explicit directions in our guide book, which were as good as any, but didn’t show any distances or what the “turns” actually looked like.
 We also had a British GPS, but Jane/Gayle was a little crazy (as we drove on the freeway, going the correct way, she would suddenly direct us to take off onto the Spanish fields alongside).
 And, we had Pim’s post open on our laptop as well.
-And it actually took all 3 devices to get us to the tiny town of Axpe, right on time, after allowing double the driving time to allow for the Baker’s slow driving, and for getting lost.
+And it actually took all 3 devices to get us to the tiny town of Axpe, right on time, after allowing double the driving time to allow for the very slow driving (wasn’t me), and for getting lost.

 Although the town was only 15 minutes from a bustling suburban area near San Sebastian, it felt as remote as Heidi’s mountains.
 A small cluster of stone buildings, sheep grazing in the mountain fields full of wildflowers, and mama sheep with babes in front of every small farm along the way had us wondering if we were in the right place.

 And then we saw it!
 The typical Basque facade shown above looked over a tiny village square, awaiting our arrival, to fill our bellies with chef Victor Arguinzoniz’s grilled masterpieces until late in the afternoon.
-He is known for cooking with fire (like the Baker), over coals and wood, and for pairing different foods with the correct type of coal or wood that suits it best.
+He is known for cooking with fire, over coals and wood, and for pairing different foods with the correct type of coal or wood that suits it best.
 He even makes his own coal to get the best pairing!
 This was going to be good.

 First things first, we ordered a bottle of white wine called Txakolina to go with the seafood we would eat first on the tasting menu.